District 41 Historyupdated June 2014

 Rising enrollment prompted the district to conduct a detailed study of attendance boundaries and facilities usage.
 The study committee recommended boundary adjustments on the north side (between Churchill and Forest Glen) in the event enrollment continued to increase, but implementation of these recommendations was not required.

 Again prompted by increasing enrollment, another study of facilities usage and attendance boundaries was conducted.
 The committee recommended that, as needed, Spalding School could be reopened as either an early childhood center, for all district kindergarten students, or a K-5 school.
-Thus far (September 1992), there has been no need to implement this recommendation.

 Attendance boundaries were adjusted between Franklin and Lincoln.
 Families have been “grandfathered” to finish their attendance at their current school.
 New families must register at Lincoln.